per-simmons/solar-lift-nextjs/README.md

+# Solar Lift Next.js Website

+## Project Overview
-# Solar Lift Website - Final Version
+This is the Next.js implementation of the Solar Lift marketing website, featuring responsive design for both desktop and mobile views. - Final Version

 This project is a conversion of the original Solar Lift website from plain HTML/CSS/JS to a modern Next.js application with Tailwind CSS.